-The curriculum is the sum of all planned activity within the Academy and is the vehicle through which we deliver our vision; excellence in character, excellence in curriculum outcomes and excellence in community.
+Bede Academy is a Christian ethos school for the whole community.
+Our curriculum is the sum of all planned activity within the academy and is the vehicle through which we deliver our vision; namely excellence in character development, learning across the curriculum and service to our community.

 Our students will value the power of knowledge and questioning.
 We choose to teach knowledge that yields the greatest cognitive benefit.
 Our curriculum provides a knowledge-rich program of study which is increasingly rigorous and is flexible enough to be adapted to meet students’ needs.

 Knowledge is what we already know about our subjects.
 It comes from centuries of learning, and from the research of universities and subject associations.
 It is powerful because it enables children to interpret the subject (and ultimately the world): it is our role to share this knowledge and all our students should be exposed to it.
 It is fair and just that this should be so.

 Our curriculum enables all students to acquire knowledge that takes them beyond their own experience.
 It is knowledge students may not have equal access to at home, in their community, family or friends.
 As such, this knowledge is the right of all students.

 Students naturally see a subject in terms of its substantive knowledge – the facts and ideas that experts in the subject have established.
 In addition to this information, however, disciplinary knowledge is required.
 Disciplinary knowledge addresses how that knowledge was established, its degree of certainty and how it continues to be revised by scholars, artists or professional practice.
 It is that part of the subject where pupils understand each discipline as a tradition of enquiry with its own distinctive pursuit of truth.
 The age and stage at which students are exposed in any depth to disciplinary knowledge varies with the subject, but the point is that we wish our students not simply to learn about history or science but to become historians and scientists.